algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 #### 4.3.2 Github Comments

-We follow github standards to enhance readability, but without comments, understanding the commits can take longer than necessary.
+We follow Github standards to enhance readability, but without comments, understanding the commits can take longer than necessary.

 To ensure that other team members can **collaborate effectively** and to support long-term maintenance, comments are essential.
 Team members have to **follow the same rules** said before for the comment section to ensure the workflow stays understandable.